aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Serialization.SystemTextJson/README.md

 # Amazon.Lambda.Serialization.SystemTextJson

 This package contains a custom `Amazon.Lambda.Core.ILambdaSerializer` implementation which uses System.Text.Json to serialize/deserialize .NET types in Lambda functions.
-This serializer targets .NET Core 3.1 so can be used the .NET Core 2.1 Lambda runtime.
+This serializer targets .NET Core 3.1 so can not be used with the .NET Core 2.1 Lambda runtime.

 If targeting .NET Core 3.1 this serializer is highly recommend over Amazon.Lambda.Serialization.Json and can significantly reduce cold start performance in Lambda.